doytowin/goooqo/README.md

 var UserDataAccess TxDataAccess[UserEntity]
 ```

-After establishing a database connection and creating the transaction manager,
+After establishing a database connection and creating the transaction manager `tm`,
 initialize the `UserDataAccess` interface to perform CRUD operations:

 ```go